Durga Puja in Kolkata Guide

 Barowari Durga Puja, commonly known as Barowari Puja, is a unique way of celebrating Durga Puja.
 “Barowari” translates to “belonging to twelve (or more) friends” in Bengali.
 The community-driven nature of Barowari Durga Puja distinguishes it as a prominent cultural celebration in Bengal.

-Best North Kolkata Pandals
+Best Pandals in Kolkata

 Ahiritola Sarbojanin Durgotsav